 What is the Medicare Benefit Period for skilled nursing?

-The skilled nursing facility benefit period is the Part A benefit period and works just the same.
-There may be specific information needed about your condition to ensure eligibility for a skilled nursing facility.
+The skilled nursing facility benefit period is Part A and works just the same.
+Specific information about your condition may be needed to ensure eligibility for a skilled nursing facility.

 How To Find Medigap Plans That Cover Your Deductibles

 Medicare Supplement insurance can cover the Part A deductible.
 This way, you don’t have to worry about paying multiple Part A deductibles during the year.
 Medigap insurance like Plan F or Plan G can leave you with little to no out-of-pocket costs.

 We have licensed insurance agents who know all about everything Medicare-related.
-They can impart their wisdom to you when you’re making this valuable decision.
+They can impart their wisdom to you when making this valuable decision.
 Plus, these agents are on standby to take your call for free!

 Give our agents a call to see which Medigap plan will make the most sense for you.
 If you just want to compare online, fill out an online rate form to see the best plans in your area.